SoftTaco97/web-servers/README.md

 The website files are currently being hosted in the `static` folder.

-Other folders outside of `static` are language specific web servers for handling requests and server the files in the `static` folder.
+Other folders outside of `static` are language specific web servers for handling requests and serving the files in the `static` folder.

 In order to spin up a server, change directories into the server folder (`nodejs`, `python`, `etc`) and run the commands listed in the respective folder's `README` file.